uviclibraries/nvivo/activities-mac.md

     - Double click the copy of the file listed below the **Text Search Criteria**.
 The words in the search string are now highlighted within the context of the document
     - To code the highlighted text, in the **Text Search Query** click **Save Results**.
 In the dialogue box that appears, select **Create Results as New Node**.
 Next to **Location** click the arrow, then select **Nodes**
 6. Matrix coding queries
+    - Matrix coding queries enable you to see coding intersections between two lists of items.
+For example, let's explore how our Impact codes intersect with countries
+    - First, create nodes for each country represented in the sources and apply each of them to the related text
+    - Under the **Explore** tab, click **Matrix Coding Query**.
+Search in **Files & Externals**.
+Select, drag, and drop all of the Country child Nodes into the Rows and drag and drop all of the Impact child themes nodes into the Columns text boxes.
+Then select **Run Query**
+    - The resulting matrix shows counts of which impacts were raised by speakers from different countries
+    - To save the query, click the **Save Results** button.
+The results will be saved in the **Queries** folder in the navigation pane.
 7. Creating visualizations
+    - **Visualizing Query Results:** NVivo automatically creates visualizations for Queries.
+Re-open your saved Word Frequency Query.
+On the right-side og the results summary, a tab indicating **Word Cloud** is available
 8. Exporting materials
+    - **Project Export:** In the rop ribbon, under **Share** click the **Export Project** icon.
+In the dialogue box that appears, you can browse to select where to save the file
+    - **Individual Item Export:** You can also export the codebook and other content generated in NVivo as individual files.
+In the top ribbon, under **Share** click the **Export** icon and select **Export Codebook**.
+In the dialogue box that appears, select codes and browse to select where to save the file.
+You can choose to save the file as either in MS Word format (\*.docx) or MS Excel (\*.xlsx)
 9. Saving your workspace
+    - Your workspace is saved by NVivo as a \*.nvpx file.
+All of your files and outputs are saved as part of your workspace.
+To save, click **File** above the top ribbon, then select save.
+If you need to copy your workspace to another location, select **Copy Project** under the **Explore** tab.

 [NEXT STEP: Earn a Workshop Badge](informal-credentials.html){: .btn .btn-blue }